appacademy/SWEO-Part-Time-Resources/6-Module/2-week/3-day/README.md

 ## Self, This
 - The self keyword often takes people a little while to understand.
 The word "self" refers to the current object that you are working with.
 When you are writing a class, it lets you refer to certain attributes from any other part of the class.
 Basically, all methods in a class need the self object as their first argument, so they can access any attribute that is part of the class.

-## Instance Methods
-- A method is just a function that is part of a class.
-Since it is just a function, you can do anything with a method that you learned about with functions.
-You can accept positional arguments, keyword arguments, an arbitrary list of argument values, an arbitrary dictionary of arguments, or any combination of these.
-Your arguments can return a value or a set of values if you want, or they can just do some work without returning any values.

-## Private Variables _variable
-- Python does not have private variables for its classes.
-That means any instance variable that you declare can be read and set from outside the class.
-To discourage programmers from doing that, PEP 8 suggests the following naming convention.

-- Use one leading underscore only for non-public methods and instance variables.

 ## \__repr__()
 - If you create an instance of the a class and print it, you get some Python-runtime information about it.
 ```